marcoheine-com/marcoheine.com/src/blog/reactjs-learning-journey.md

 ### <a name="redux"></a> What is Redux?

-Redux is an **advanced** topic and not part of ReactJS.
+Redux is an **advanced** topic and not part of React.
 It is an **additional** library which comes in handy for problems, React does not solve properly for some developers.

 Redux give you a **global state container**, the store.
 So you have one global state for your whole application and every component can access and update it by using **actions** and **reducers**.